jndiogo/sibila/docs/models/fireworks.md

 ## Creating models

-Models served by Together.ai can be used by Sibila through the [FireworksModel class](../api-reference/remote_model.md#sibila.FireworksModel).
+Models served by Fireworks AI can be used by Sibila through the [FireworksModel class](../api-reference/remote_model.md#sibila.FireworksModel).

 !!! example
     ``` python